MTG/acousticbrainz-genre-dataset/README.md

 Two datasets (**AllMusic** and **Discogs**) are based on editorial metadata databases maintained by music experts and enthusiasts.
 These sources contain explicit genre/subgenre annotations of music releases (albums) following a predefined genre namespace and taxonomy.
 We propagated release-level annotations to recordings (tracks) in AcousticBrainz to build the datasets.

-The other two datasets (**Lastfm** and **Tagtraum**) are based on collaborative music tagging platforms with large amounts of genre labels provided by their users.
-We have automatically inferred a genre/subgenre taxonomy and annotations from these labels following the algorithm proposed in [6] and a manual post-processing.
+The other two datasets (**Lastfm** and **Tagtraum**) are based on collaborative music tagging platforms with large amounts of genre labels provided by their users for music recordings (tracks).
+We have automatically inferred a genre/subgenre taxonomy and annotations from these labels following the algorithm proposed in [3] and a manual post-processing.

 All four training genre datasets are distributed as TSV files with the following format:
 ```